MahmoudAhmadOsman/react-jest-testing/README.md

 # React Testing Application

-This application is a small React JS application primarily developed for the purpose of testing.
-It leverages the power of Jest, a JavaScript testing framework, and React's @testing-library/user-event library to facilitate comprehensive testing.
+This React JS application is designed for testing purposes.
+It utilizes Jest, a JavaScript testing framework, along with React's @testing-library/user-event, to enable thorough and efficient testing.
 ## Testing Components

 In this application, I focus on testing two key components: